-Panasonic LX100 versus Sony A6500
+Panasonic LX100 vs Sony A6500

 The Panasonic Lumix DMC-LX100 and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in September 2014 and October 2016.
 The LX100 is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (LX100) and an APS-C (A6500) sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic LX100 vs Sony A6500